For your Home

 Wasps are often difficult to identify.
-Not only are there several different types of wasps that look similar, but bees and wasps can be hard to differentiate.
-However, wasps are typically more aggressive than other types of bees and have the capability to sting a person multiple times if they feel threatened, which means quick identification is essential.
+Not only are there several different types of wasps that look similar, but bees, hornets, and wasps can be hard to differentiate.
+However, hornets and wasps are typically more aggressive than bees and can sting a person multiple times if they feel threatened, which means quick identification is essential.

-Found throughout the United States, bald-faced hornets are some of the more aggressive wasp species.
+Bald-faced hornets are one of the most aggressive types of wasps in the USA.
+That’s right: despite their name, bald-faced hornets are actually wasps.
 As social insects, they live in colonies, defending their nests aggressively.
-They feed on nectar, other insects, and sweet fruits, foods and drinks.
+They feed on nectar, other insects, and sweet fruits, foods, and drinks.
 They are especially aggressive in the fall when their food supplies begin to deplete.

 Characteristics: 5/8" to 3/4" long; black and white with a smooth body.

-Nests: Paper nest; at least 3 ft. off the ground, can be as high as 60 ft.
+Nests: Paper nest; at least three feet. off the ground, can be as high as 60 feet.
 Seen on trees, overhangs, and shrubs.

 Risk of sting: Aggressive; can sting repeatedly.